 Once the dough has been kneaded to the point where you can pull it and it starts to pull back into its original shape, it's time to add the butter.
 Just a little bit at a time, until it is fully incorporated.
 Adding too much fat at once can cause your dough ball to break, making an absolute mess of things.
 Just go at it slowly until it's all incorporated.

-In reality, I tend to knead until the dough is homogenous, then start adding butter.
+In reality, I tend to knead until the dough is homogeneous, then start adding butter.
 Once all of the butter has been incorporated, you can just keep kneading until it re-forms a cohesive ball.
 It will be really sticky due to all of the good stuff in it.

 Cover and allow loaf to rise to doubled in size.
 Err on the low side here.
-Instant yeast can be tempermental, but it’s not a disaster if you don’t get to it.
-I’ve had a dough quadruple in size in this phase and it’s still come out fine thanks to some careful later steps.
+Instant yeast can be temperamental, but it's not a disaster if you don't get to it.
+I've had a dough quadruple in size in this phase and it's still come out fine thanks to some careful later steps.
 This step can take anywhere from 45 minutes to 1.5 hours, usually.
 But depends heavily on the temperature of your dough and your kitchen.

 Make sure to place some parchment paper into the vessel you plan on cooking in.
 That will make it much easier to remove later.